barbecue et vin

 • Very tannic reds, which can overpower certain meats or marinades,

-• Sweet wines, except with a few specific pairings,
+• Sweet wines, except for a few specific pairings,

-• Cuvées that are too powerful or concentrated, which may weigh down the tasting experience,
+• Wines that are too powerful or concentrated, which may weigh down the tasting experience,

-• Certain great wines for aging, whose complexity will not always be showcased in a convivial meal setting such as a barbecue.
+• Certain prestigious wines meant for aging, whose complexity may not always be appreciated in a casual setting like a barbecue.

 In summary

-As you will have understood, contrary to popular belief, a barbecue does not pair exclusively with powerful red wines.
-Depending on the meats, fish, grilled vegetables, marinades, or even the sauces served at the table, a wide range of styles can be perfectly suitable.
-Supple and fruity reds, generous whites, or refreshing rosés all have their place when chosen according to the menu.
+As you can see, contrary to popular belief, a barbecue isn't just about bold red wines.
+Depending on the meats, fish, grilled vegetables, marinades, or sauces you serve, a wide range of wine styles can be a perfect match.
+Smooth, fruity reds, generous whites, or refreshing rosés all have their place when chosen to complement your menu.

-More than power, it is indeed often balance that makes the pairing successful.
-An indulgent wine, fresh and expressive, will generally accompany the smoky and grilled flavors of the barbecue better than a wine that is too tannic or excessively concentrated.
+More than power, it's often balance that makes a pairing successful.
+An indulgent, fresh and expressive wine will generally pair better with the smoky, grilled flavors of a barbecue than a wine that's overly tannic or too concentrated.

-Whether you are a fan of red, white, or rosé wine, you will certainly find a bottle suited for your next barbecue at La Cave Éclairée !
-Discover now our selection of wines specially chosen to accompany your barbecue and share wonderful moments of conviviality around the table.
+Whether you prefer red, white, or rosé wine, you’re sure to find the perfect bottle for your next barbecue at La Cave Éclairée !
+Explore our selection of wines specially chosen to pair with your barbecue and help you share wonderful moments of togetherness around the table.

 Back to Blog